OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Memory dumped to file: /Users/foo/memory_Android/memory
 ```

-> In this case there was an error, which we can ignore for now as we are able to see the extracted dump in the file system.
-Sometimes there are memory access violation when the Frida agent within the app tries to read memory where it's not allowed to.
+> In this case there was an error, which is probably due to memory access violations as we already anticipated.
+This error can be safely ignored as long as we are able to see the extracted dump in the file system.
+If you have any problems, a first step would be to enable the debug flag `-d` when running objection or, if that doesn't help, file an issue in [objection's GitHub](https://github.com/sensepost/objection/issues "objection Issues").

 Next, we are able to find the "Hello from C++" strings with radare2: